-- Providers are expected to adhere to Banner Medicare Advantage's compliance requirements relating to FWA, which have been outlined in Banner Medicare Advantage's Compliance and FWA Plan, Compliance Guide for staff and business partners and CMS general compliance and FWA trainings. - Ensure monitoring and oversight is in place for all employees. - Implement monitoring and oversight of compliance requirements for all relationships with subcontractors. - Complying with Offshore requirements. - Report all suspected and/or detected FWA. - Establish and maintain policies and procedures for preventing, detecting, correcting and reporting FWA, in addition to other requirements listed below. - To ensure employees, managers, officers and directors responsible for the administration or delivery of Medicare benefits are free from any conflict of interest and provide Banner Medicare Advantage with full disclosure on any situation that may present a conflict of interest. - Completion of the Banner Medicare Advantage Compliance Attestation is required upon contract and annually thereafter.
+- Providers are expected to adhere to Banner Medicare Advantage's compliance requirements relating to FWA, which have been outlined in Banner Medicare Advantage's Compliance and FWA Plan, Compliance Guide for staff and business partners and CMS general compliance and FWA trainings. - Ensure monitoring and oversight is in place for all employees. - Implement monitoring and oversight of compliance requirements for all relationships with subcontractors. - Maintain member medical records in a legible, detailed, and comprehensive manner, preferably an electronic health record.
+Progress notes must be signed after each appointment and/or procedure.
+Provider signature shall occur as close to the actual entry of treatment notes as possible but must be within 7 calendar days from the date of service.
+Documentation must contain enough information to determine the date when the service was performed or ordered.
+If the entries immediately above and below an undated entry are dated, medical review may assume the date of the entry in question. - Comply with requirements to provide medical records to BMA Compliance within 10 business days of receipt of request. - Complying with Offshore requirements. - Report all suspected and/or detected FWA. - Establish and maintain policies and procedures for preventing, detecting, correcting and reporting FWA, in addition to other requirements listed below. - To ensure employees, managers, officers and directors responsible for the administration or delivery of Medicare benefits are free from any conflict of interest and provide Banner Medicare Advantage with full disclosure on any situation that may present a conflict of interest. - Completion of the Banner Medicare Advantage Compliance Attestation is required upon contract and annually thereafter.
 Completion of the form will confirm that your internal processes are compliant with Medicare Compliance Program requirements.